StructuredDataLLC/injectjs/README.md

 Missing
 -------

+Immediate pain points:

-Probably most important is autocompletion/tooltips in the editor to simplify writing.
-Then automatically translating enum values, at the moment they're returned as ints.
++ autocompletion/tooltips in the editor to
++ translating enum values (at the moment they're returned as ints)
++ coffeescript

 Dependencies
 ------------